Greenhouse helps transform garden into a place of retreat

-May I thank you from the entire Commando for your help and expertise in delivering what has to be the best glasshouse I have ever laid eyes on.
+May I thank you from the entire Commando for your help and expertise in delivering what has to be the best greenhouse I have ever laid eyes on.

-Toby Buckland of BBC Gardener’s World designed and project managed the memorial garden for The Woodlands Garden Trust at RM Condor, Arbroath which features a large glasshouse.
+Toby Buckland of BBC Gardener’s World designed and project managed the memorial garden for The Woodlands Garden Trust at RM Condor, Arbroath which features a large greenhouse.

 The Woodlands Garden project is an ambitious undertaking that seeks to convert a special part of Royal Marines Condor – home to the 800 men of 45 Commando Royal Marines – into a focal point for remembrance and reflection for the unit, past and present.